COVID-19 pandemic in Saint Lucia: June 2020

-On 5 June 2020, a 19th case was announced, a 33-year-old female cruise worker that was the among people repatriated.
+On 5 June 2020, a 19th case was announced, a 33-year-old female cruise worker who was among the repatriated people.

 On 12 June, it was announced that starting 15 June, as part of government's phased re-opening, the curfew would be adjusted from beginning at 9 pm to beginning at 12 am through 5 am; social gatherings would be allowed and those with licenses would be allowed to sell liquor.

 July 2020

-On 2 July 2020, the government announced new travel protocols for incoming travelers.
-Travelers would be required to obtain a negative PCR (Polymerase chain reaction) test within seven days of travel unless they are arriving from countries in a travel bubble designated by the Government of Saint Lucia.

 The travel bubble included Antigua and Barbuda, Aruba, Anguilla, The Bahamas, Barbados, Bermuda, Bonaire, British Virgin Islands, Curaçao, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Barthélemy, Saint Kitts and Nevis, Saint Martin, Saint Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos Islands.

 On 6 July, the Prime Minister announced that the nightly curfew will be lifted on 10 July.
 He also announced the reopening of cinemas, early childhood development centers, and sporting events, subject to protocols.

 On 22 July a 24th case was announced, a 59-year-old female who had returned to St Lucia on 10 July.
 On 30 July, a 25th case was announced, that of an 86-year-old male.
 At the time 3 Covid patients remained hospitalized.